 K-12 education hasn’t focused on interoperability—the seamless sharing of data content and services among systems and applications.
 To address this issue, CoSN has created two resources.

-The first, Working Together to Strategically Connect the K-12 Enterprise: Interoperability Standards for Education, a resource for non-technical leaders, will help district leaders understand why interoperability standards matter.
+The first, an Introduction to Interoperability Standards for Education Leaders, will help district leaders understand why interoperability standards matter.

 The second is a primer that covers interoperability governance at the district level and looks ahead with salient questions about using interoperability standards.